 Check The Label:

-Many people are unaware, but a vast majority of makeup products actually have a suggested expiry date based on product production dates and recommended time-of-use after opening.
+Many people are unaware, but most makeup products have a suggested expiry date based on product production dates and recommended time-of-use after opening.
 This is usually indicated right on the packaging itself.
 This standard marking is often small and easy to miss.
 It usually can be found on the back paper label on many palettes or the side or bottom of paper boxes of mascaras, lipsticks, and eyeliners.
-The expiry symbol called a PAO (period after opening) looks like a small jar of cosmetics with a flipped open cap and a digit followed by “M” written in the middle.( e.g.: 3M, 6M, 12M, 24M).
-The digit will indicate how many months it is suggested that you continue to use this product after it is first opened due to risks related to oxidization and microbiological and chemical changes.
-A good trick that keeps me on track is that I label most of my products with miniature stickers on which I jot down the date that I opened them.
+The expiry symbol, called a PAO (period after opening), looks like a small jar of cosmetics with a flipped open cap and a digit followed by “M” in the middle. ( e.g., 3M, 6M, 12M, 24M).
+The number will indicate how long it is suggested that you continue to use this product after it is first opened due to risks related to oxidization and microbiological and chemical changes.
+A good trick that keeps me on track is that I label most of my products with miniature stickers on which I jot down the date I opened them.

 Liquid Eyeliner:

 Different opinions are documented as to the shelf life of liquid eyeliner.
-Some say they should be kept 2 to 3 months; others say 6 to 12.
+Some say they should be kept for 2 to 3 months; others say 6 to 12.
 In my opinion, it all depends on how well you clean your liner brush between each use.
 Remember always to be wary of changes in product composition and smell.
 When in doubt, throw it out!
 Liquids such as liner and mascara that come in close contact with the eyes are something you should never take chances with!

 Mascara:

-Mascara is one of the most dangerous breeding grounds for bacteria when it comes to makeup, and I am most careful with it.
+Mascara is one of the most dangerous breeding grounds for bacteria in makeup, and I am most careful with it.
 Be vigilant if the mascara begins to clump up or has any odor.
 If you are in doubt, get rid of it immediately!
 Some people even go as far as to use disposable wands to make each mascara application as hygienic as possible.
 When it comes to mascara, I don’t find this excessive.
 Any precautionary measure one can come up with is good practice.

 Pencil Eyeliner: